SolutionGuidance/psm/INSTALL.md

    which you can install on Debian-like systems with `sudo apt install openjdk-8-jdk-headless`.
 1. [Ant](https://ant.apache.org/) for building: `sudo apt install ant`.
+1. An SMTP server.
+For development, consider [MailCatcher](https://mailcatcher.me/), which you can install with `gem install --user-install mailcatcher`.
+See the website for more details.

 # Configuring WildFly